| |

 boredom was at the root of everything: "The world is boring, a fact as undeniable as it is unfathomable.
 Since no one can bear boredom, people are easily enthralled

 by spectacle, and for that reason are ever so ready to head off to war."
-While in Zurich, Serner became acquainted with Lenin, and remarked after the October Revolution:
+In Zurich, Serner became acquainted with Lenin, and remarked after the October Revolution:

-"Every revolution is a revolt of the desire for a more beloved fist."
+"Every revolution is desire's revolt for a more beloved fist."

-(Last Loosening : Dada Manifesto), much of which was later plagiarized by Tristan Tzara for his Dada Manifesto.
+much of which, rumor has it, was later plagiarized by Tristan Tzara for his Dada Manifesto.
 Fed up with the careerism of the artists drawn to Dada, whom he saw as "caged in their own intellect,"

 publisher Steegeman, who became so angered that he published a letter in the Prager Tagblatt calling Serner an "international con man," a "pimp"